I’ve seen some people run into big problems when they think they have all their medical records…. but they don’t!

 If a lawyer or Social Security is collecting your records for you, it’s a great idea to double check that they are all there.
 Sometimes a report can be missing the last few pages, or sometimes your file will have old records, but not the most recent ones, or sometimes your records will get put in someone else’s file.

 Jim thought he had collected all his records and read everything and was all ready for his hearing.
 Then, after the hearing, he got a denial notice and it quoted all these things in his records that he had never seen before!!
-I would not wish this on anyone.
+We would not wish this on anyone.
 Please get your full records if at all possible.

 Cherry Blossom thought she had read all her records.
 Then she learned she hadn’t!
 Luckily, she took some steps to change things.
 Read Cherry Blossom’s story.